Pacific Crest Securities

-Pacific Crest Securities was an independent investment bank.
+Pacific Crest Securities was an American independent investment bank initially based in the Pacific Northwest region.
+The bank focused on the global technology sector in institutional equities (research, sales, trading) and investment banking (mergers and acquisitions and public offerings).

 History

 The firm was founded in 1990 initially focused on the Pacific Northwest region then in 1998 the firm shifted to focus solely on the global technology sector in institutional equities (research, sales, trading) and investment banking (mergers and acquisitions and public offerings).
-Scott Sandbo was Chairman and CEO, George Glass was President.
+Scott Sandbo was chairman and CEO, George Glass was president.
 Pacific Crest was recognized by Institutional Investor and Greenwich Associates for its technology research.

 Pacific Crest was an active managing underwriter for technology initial public offerings including Alibaba, Facebook and Workday.